lizmat/PURL/README.md

 }
 ```

-To just specify the validity of a Package URL, one can call the class itself with the Package URL to check: it will return either `True` or `False`.
+To just see whether a string that claims to be a Package URL is valid, one can call the class itself with that string to check: it will return either `True` or `False` (without throwing any exception).

 INSTANTIATION
 =============